-Based out of Kansas City, the Golden Groves play an Indie Rock that swings from Dance to Roots and is making waves throughout the midwest.
+Based out of Kansas City, the Golden Groves play an Indie Rock that swings from Dance to Soul and is making waves throughout the midwest.
 The energy, melody, and efficiency in conveying real, musical message is worth every second spent with them - in person or in stereo.
-With a rookie EP IDEAS and a second (Recess EP) in the works, the boys of Golden Groves are bound to make some incredible memories for their fans.
+With two EP's under their belts ('Ideas' and 'Recess'), the boys of Golden Groves are bound to make some incredible memories for their fans.

 Vocals, Guitar, Lyrics / Isaac Hodges

 Mike Warren from KCUR 89.3 wrote an incredible review of our IDEAS EP!!
 Read below or at http://kcur.org/post/music-review-golden-groves-ideas#stream/0

 Debut EPs are tricky.
 By definition they are first impressions, but they only capture a band’s earliest efforts, which makes them fragile.
 They’re also small-serving packages, just the barest of tastes, and often unsatisfying, even at their best.
 The members of Kansas City’s Golden Groves obviously understand those pitfalls, and they’ve artfully stacked their debut, Ideas, with a little bit of everything they can do.

 The resulting EP will be a perfectly paced half-hour set when they open for someone huge.
 It’s all here — the first song that throws down an identity, a few extremely catchy songs to keep things moving when newly grabbed listeners stream in, an acoustic ballad (way more than a mere breather) to show their quieter side, and then the monster closing song (the Afropop-fueled “Stranger”).

 Producer Jim Barnes has captured the band’s spaciousness and flexibility.
 With splashes of The Darkness, Franz Ferdinand, The Alarm and dozens of others, Golden Groves’ sound is arena-ready, right now.